 If those gifts weren’t enough, Franklin is also a sought-after choir director.
 He has also collaborated with many celebrity gospel singers like Shirley Caesar, Yolanda Adams, and CeCe Winans.

-In 2002, he released The Rebirth Of Kirk Franklin to critical acclaim and topped the gospel charts for a record 29 weeks.
+In 2002, he released The Rebirth of Kirk Franklin to critical acclaim, which topped the gospel charts and stayed there for a record 29 weeks.

 Known as a child prodigy, Franklin has numerous Grammy and Stellar Awards and still influences gospel music up to this day as he continues his blooming career.